Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: The Canonical Regular Element

-Here, we recall additional results about C*-weak Hopf algebras not introduced in the main text.
-As a matter of fact, we are interested in describing the canonical regular element in terms of these results.
+Here we recall additional results on the framework of C*-WHA not introduced in the main text.
+As a matter of fact, we are interested in describing the canonical regular element in terms of these.
+First, it is well-known that in any C*-WHA ${A}$ there exists a unique non-degenerate two-sided normalized integral $h\in {A}$, known as the \emph{Haar integral of ${A}$}; see Definition~3.24 and Theorem~4.5 in \cite{bohm_1999_weak}.
+In particular,